-Validation.
-We evaluate the accuracy of the heterogeneity classification on a 40-server cluster with 10 SCs.
-We use a large set of single-threaded, multithreaded, multi-programmed and I/O-bound workloads.
-For details on workloads and server configurations, see Section 5.
+Validation: We evaluate the accuracy of heterogeneity classification on a 40-server cluster with 10 SCs.
+We use a large set of single-threaded, multi-threaded, multi-programmed and I/O-bound workloads.
+For details on workloads and server configurations, see Section 4.
 The offline training set includes 20 applications selected randomly from all workload types.
-Scheduling applications to hardware platforms based on the recommendation system improves performance by 24% for single-threaded, 20% for multithreaded, 38% for multiprogrammed, and 40% for I/O workloads on average, while some applications have a 2× performance difference.
-Table I summarizes key statistics on classification quality.
+The recommendation system achieves 24% performance improvement for single-threaded, 20% for multi-threaded, 38% for multi-programmed, and 40% for I/O workloads on average, while some applications have a 2x performance difference.
+Table 1 summarizes key statistics on the classification quality.
 Our classifier correctly identifies the best SC for 84% of workloads and an SC within 5% of optimal for 90%.
 The predicted ranking of SCs is exactly correct for 58% and almost correct (single reordering) for 65% of workloads.
-In almost all cases, 50% of SCs are ranked correctly by the classification
+In almost all cases 50% of SCs are ranked correctly by the classification scheme.
+Finally, it is important to note that the accuracy does not depend on the two SCs selected for training.
+The training SC matched the top performing configuration only for 20% of workloads.